Microsoft has released a new update for Windows 7, which resolves an issue introduced last week by KB4480970 released with Patch Tuesday.

 Microsoft states in KB4487345 of Windows 7 Service Pack 1 and Windows Server 2008 R2:

-This updated one version επιλύει ένα πρόβλημα κατά το οποίο τοπικοί χρήστες που ανήκουν στην ομάδα “Administrators” ενδέχεται να μην έχουν τη δυνατότητα απομακρυσμένης πρόσβασης σε κοινόχρηστα στοιχεία του Windows 7 SP1 και του Windows Server 2008 R2 μετά την installation of information security of January 8, 2019.
+This updated one επιλύει ένα πρόβλημα κατά το οποίο τοπικοί χρήστες που ανήκουν στην ομάδα “Administrators” ενδέχεται να μην έχουν τη δυνατότητα απομακρυσμένης πρόσβασης σε κοινόχρηστα στοιχεία του Windows 7 SP1 και του Windows Server 2008 R2 μετά την of information of January 8, 2019.

 Note that last week, Microsoft also managed to fix a problem that reappeared after the KB4480970 update was installed, leading to the deactivation of the Windows 7 KMS license.